Our today’s agenda is all about the product backlog — what it is, why do you need it, and how to make and manage it properly.

 Prioritization is the main challenge in backlog creation.
 The need for setting priorities is due to the fact that resources are invariably insufficient to implement all potential ideas.
 All ideas must be evaluated in terms of certain indicators — economics (how much it saves or how much the company will make), coolness/benefit for the customer (according to the degree of expectation, e.g. must have) and complexity (similar to story points).

+The general prioritization principle: MAX (Value/Effort).
 Value can be distributed either on a scale from 1 to 5 or on a high/medium/low scale.
 Effort can be expressed in man-hours or in story points.
 You need to maximize the value inherent in your product at each point in time, given your limited resources.

 There are many approaches to and methods for prioritization.
 They can all be divided into quality- and quantity-based.
 Some people feel more comfortable with quantity-based approaches and are backed by specific figures.
 For others, it is more effective to work with quality parameters if what you are trying to accomplish is not quantifiable or if this makes no sense in your context.

-RICE prioritization: Max (reach x impact x confidence/ effort)
+The best viable formula: RICE prioritization: Max (reach x impact x confidence/ effort)

 Reach — how many people will be affected by the feature, how many will be influenced.
 It is usually measured in percentage of the total service audience, although it can also be expressed in absolute figures.
+Impact — the power of the impact, how much it will influence users.
+It is a relative value.
+Confidence — the degree of your confidence in this information.
+It is expressed in percent.
+Effort — labor intensity.

 How you set priorities depends on the product, its stage, and context.
 In general, the power of impact on the product (users), labor input per task, time required for implementation, and the market situation are estimated.